embrisa/ToolChest/Theme.md

   * Always refer to the original theme document for specific implementation details if ambiguity arises.
   * When modifying elements, prioritize using existing CSS variables and Tailwind classes configured with the theme's palette.
   * Ensure new components or significant changes are responsive and tested across different viewport sizes.
-  * Maintain consistency with the established visual language ("calm-futuristic", "utility-first").
+  * Maintain consistency with the established visual language ("calm-futuristic", "Apple-inspired", "utility-first").
+  * For forms and interactive elements, use the frosted glass styling with subtle borders and shadows.